Advent of Code 2015 - Day 20 - Infinite Elves and Infinite Houses

 To keep the Elves busy, Santa has them deliver some presents by hand, door-to-door.
 He sends them down a street with infinite houses numbered sequentially: 1, 2, 3, 4, 5, and so on.
 Each Elf is assigned a number, too, and delivers presents to houses based on that number.
 There are infinitely many Elves, numbered starting with 1.
 Each Elf delivers presents equal to ten times his or her number at each house.

-For part one we are asked to determine what is the lowest house number which will receive at least 29000000 presents.
-To tackle this problem we could opt for a brute-force approach storing each house in-memory and iterating through each Elves deliveries.
-However, upon closer inspection you will see that each house is visited by the Elves which share their factors.
+For part one, we are asked to determine what is the lowest house number that will receive at least 29,000,000 presents.
+To tackle this problem, we could opt for a brute-force approach, storing each house in memory and iterating through each Elf’s deliveries.
+However, upon closer inspection, we see that each house is visited by the Elves that share its factors.
 As such, we can devise a Factors function which optimally determines which Elves visited a given house number.

 const elvesWhoVisited = (houseNo: number): number[] => {